Entry requirements: prior knowledge of Spanish (GCSE level or Language Centre Spanish 1 or equivalent).

 30 CREDITS, also available for 24 CREDITS.

-Our aim, Covid-19 arrangements permitting, is 21 weeks, specific arrangements to be confirmed.
+Our aim, Covid-19 arrangements permitting, is 21 weeks, organized as 2 hours synchronous.

 Students are reminded that 1 credit = 10 hours of study, therefore the minimum expected amount of study is 240 hours, which averages over 10 hours per week.
 A substantial amount of independent study is therefore required.
 Students can make use of Moodle (a virtual learning environment) to facilitate this.